brayanramos7/iris-app/README.md

 # iris-app

 this is a iris-ml-app using python and Streamlit
-NOTE: 'If your skelarn does not work just install it using 'pip' install sklearn.
+NOTE: 'If your sklearn does not work just install it using 'pip' install sklearn.